 Here are a few ideas to help us step out of our comfort zone and talk to non-Christians in our circle of influence about Jesus during this season of hope.

 Loving people means I see them as Jesus sees them.
-When this happens I am able to talk of the person of Jesus and a relationship with Him and elevate Jesus as the most important part of this season of hope.
+When this happens, I am able to talk of the person about Jesus and a relationship with Him, and elevate Jesus as the most important part of this season of hope.
 When I love people and see them as Jesus sees them I see more clearly their need for a Savior, just like someone once saw my need.

 Meeting a tangible need may be as simple as helping with a project, babysitting children, providing a meal or financial help.
 These are all wonderful ways to demonstrate the Gospel in action.
 Meeting needs will move us out of our comfort zone and give us the opportunity to talk to non-Christians in our circle of influence about Jesus during this season of hope.

 Don't get discouraged!
 Remember 1 Corinthians 9:10 "...the plowman should plow in hope and the thresher thresh in hope of sharing in the crop."
 God doesn't require results, He requires a willingness to be used of Him.
 Just like the plowman and the thresher, our responsibility is to plow and plant seeds of hope, and to thresh in hope of sharing in the crop.

 The gift of God is eternal life through Jesus Christ.
 That is not only Good News, that is GREAT news!
 This Christmas, while the traditional practice of exchanging gifts is in full swing, remember to look for opportunities to share about the greatest gift ever given—a relationship with Jesus Christ.

 We have some gorgeous Christmas pins on our Pinterest Christmas board.
 Dozens of them for you to choose from and share this season with your friends.
 Please feel free to share and be an encourager.
 Merry Christmas!

 Tell us how you plan to share your story of hope in this season of hope?